Broncos rookie linebacker returns from 3 heart procedures

 “I like what I’ve seen from him,” coach Vic Fangio said Tuesday after another spirited practice by Cooper.
 “He plays hard — he naturally plays hard.
 You know, some guys have to push themselves to play hard.
 It comes naturally to him, which is nice.”

-That motor was on full display once again when Cooper bull-rushed tackle Cody Conway, who injured his right knee trying to plant his right leg to stop Cooper’s momentum on a pass rush drill Tuesday.
+That motor was on full display once again when Cooper bull-rushed tackle Cody Conway, who injured his right knee trying to plant his right leg to stop Cooper’s momentum on a pass rush drill.

 “I would say that’s who I am,” Cooper said of his high-energy style of play.
 “I’ve been through a lot of adversity in my life and all I know is those heart surgeries were just another obstacle in my way.
 But I knew that I could overcome them.”